-Nutritionists and dieticians play a key role in the health and wellbeing of their patients.
+Nutritionists and dietitians play a key role in the health and well-being of their patients.
 The careful development of menus is often part of a comprehensive care plan for patients dealing with other health issues, like diabetes or high cholesterol.
 Each new client a nutritionist takes on represents an increased risk of liability.
 There are several different claims of negligence that can be brought against nutritionists.

 - Carelessness.
 Nutritionists are expected to use the utmost care and attention in their work.
 An example of carelessness is serving contaminated food that leads to a food-borne illness outbreak.
 A nutritionist would be held responsible for this act of negligence.

 - Failure to keep current.
 Education doesn’t end when schooling does.
 Dietitians are expected to keep current and informed.
 This includes reading scholarly journals and articles that share developments in the field.
 If a nutritionist is operating on the basis of outdated information, they may recommend improper or ineffective treatment.